szymon-sawicki/cinema-app/README.md

 ## NEXT TASKS TO DO

-- write some methods in screening service (searching of screening + ScreeningInfo view)
+- write some methods in screening service
 - creating new ticket with seat reservation
 - Rest API